amazon-archives/amazon-ecs-interstella-workshop/workshop2/readme.md

 http://<b><i>ALB_ENDPOINT_DNS_NAME</i></b>/iridium/
 </pre>

+*Note: The ALB is exposing a port 80 listener and mapping that to the iridium service container which listens on port 8001.*

-Click on **Subscribe to monolith resources** to subscribe to the Orders SNS topic.
+Click on **Subscribe to Iridium topic** to subscribe to the Orders SNS topic.

 ![SNS Subscription](images/bonus-alb-sns-sub.png)